yamt/midonet-kubernetes/doc/mapping.md

 creates the following MidoNet API objects.
 They doesn't have particular Kubernetes counterparts.

+- A deployment global Router (we call this the cluster router)
 - Chains and Rules shared among all Bridges.

 Kubernetes Node